AmberC0209/PaddleX/docs/pipeline_deploy/service_deploy.en.md

 INFO:     Uvicorn running on http://0.0.0.0:8080 (Press CTRL+C to quit)
 ```

 `--pipeline` can be specified as an official pipeline name or the path to a local pipeline configuration file.
 PaddleX uses this to build the pipeline and deploy it as a service.
-To adjust configurations (such as model path, batch_size, deployment device), please refer to the **"Model Application"** section in the [General Image Classification Pipeline Tutorial](../pipeline_usage/tutorials/cv_pipelines/image_classification.en.md) (for other pipelines, refer to the corresponding tutorials in the **"1.3 Calling the Service"** table).
+To adjust configurations (such as model path, batch_size, deployment device), please refer to the <b>"Model Application"</b> section in the [General Image Classification Pipeline Tutorial](../pipeline_usage/tutorials/cv_pipelines/image_classification.en.md) (for other pipelines, refer to the corresponding tutorials in the <b>"1.3 Calling the Service"</b> table).

 Command-line options related to serving deployment are as follows: